 Twitter mentions analysis

 We can use some lightweight social listening on Twitter to learn who is talking about our competition and how much they’re talking about them.
-Influencer marketing, PR, and hashtag campaigns are all ways we see Twitter Mentions move for a brand.
+Influencer marketing, PR, and hashtag campaigns are all ways we see Twitter mentions move for a brand.

 In the slide below, we’re examining the relationship between a brand’s Twitter audience and the number of Twitter mentions they earn.
-Beyond Mean and Impossible Foods have the largest followings and earn the most mentions.
+Beyond Meat and Impossible Foods have the largest followings and earn the most mentions.
 Of the brands with smaller Twitter followings, Spindrift and Health-Ade are among the leaders in terms of mention volume.